-Why You Want to Use One: Prevents scuffing and scarring the wood if you happen to go against grain.
+Why You Want to Use One: Prevents scuffing and scarring the wood if you happen to go against the grain.

-What to Use it For: Fine projects, chairs, tables, or trim and baseboards where surface condition is highly important.
+What to Use it For: Fine projects, chairs, tables, or trim and baseboards where the surface condition is highly important.

 2. Belt Sander